assumptionsofphysics/assumptionsofphysics.github.io/_problems/005-BetterQuantumStateSpace.md

 (i.e. a measurement that outputs 1 if the state matches and 0 if it doesn't).
-The completeness would mean that the limit of a sequence of state preparation always leads to a state, but this is not the case: we can (in principle) prepare states with narrower and narrower spatial distribution, but not zero spatial distribution (delta Dirac).
+The completeness would mean that the limit of a sequence of state preparation always leads to a state, but this is not the case: we can (in principle) prepare states with greater and greater spread in position, but not infinite spread in position.
+In general, if the sequence of expectation values for one observable goes to infinite, it is clear that the limit cannot be understood as a realizable preparation.
 The idea would be that the requirement of completeness makes the mathematical space nicer to work with, but not physically meaningful.

 *Notes.* Even listing all problems with Hilbert spaces may be useful.